martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 So, our API Design is now:

-* To switch on a Light with Id 1234, use HTTP PUT to request the URL `~/api/lights/1234/switchOn`, the request body would be empty.
-This Request-Response would return either HTTP `404 (not found)` or HTTP `204`
+* To switch on a Light with Id 1234, use `HTTP PUT` to request the URL `~/api/lights/1234/switchOn`, the request body would be empty.
+This Request-Response would return either `HTTP 404 (not found)` or`HTTP 204`
-* To switch off a Light with Id 1234, use HTTP PUT to request the URL `~/api/lights/1234/switchOff`, the request body would be empty.
-This Request-Response would return either HTTP `404 (not found)` or HTTP `204`
+* To switch off a Light with Id 1234, use `HTTP PUT` to request the URL `~/api/lights/1234/switchOff`, the request body would be empty.
+This Request-Response would return either `HTTP 404 (not found)` or `HTTP 204`

 The design assumes (_or is constrained such that_) an identified Light cannot fail.
 The design would need to change some more if there was any doubt about that.

-### Separating commands and queries

-Most APIs naturally segment into Service Methods that retrieve data or state, i.e. queries, and Service Methods that mutate state, i.e. commands.

-There is a Design Pattern that recognises nature of commands and queries and points towards solutions that are beneficial for quality implementations.
-It is known as Command Query Separation (_CQS_).
-This early pattern was later revised and improved for the context of APIs and given the moniker of Command Query Request Separation or CQRS.
-There is a derivation of CQRS known as CQRS plus Event Sourcing, which extends the abstraction even further and incorporates specialised persistence technologies with intrinsic Backup, Logging and Auditing features as well as the ability to re-purpose history (_Commands previously received and processed_) for the benefit of new features that have the characteristic of seemingly having always been present in the deployed solution.

-I am not proposing that we should all incorporate CQRS or CQRS + Event Sourcing.
-I am asserting that knowledge and experience of these design patterns will positively assist our design efforts for our Behaviourally Complete APIs.
-The principles these patterns are based upon, the reasons why and the issues they attempt to address offer much insight for us in our efforts.

-## Call to action
+# Call to action

 When we consider modifying one or other of our existing APIs, we should pause a moment and refrain from our historical practices.
 We should use